coredns/coredns.io/content/manual/configuration.md

 ## Server Blocks

-Each Server Block starts with the zones this Server should be authoritative for.
-After this zone name or a list of zone names (separated with spaces) a Server Block is opened with an opening brace.
+Each Server Block starts with the zones the Server should be authoritative for.
+After the zone name or a list of zone names (separated with spaces), a Server Block is opened with an opening brace.
 A Server Block is closed with a closing brace.
-The following Server Block specifies a server that is responsible for all zones below the root zone: `.`, basically this server should handle every possible query:
+The following Server Block specifies a server that is responsible for all zones below the root zone: `.`; basically, this server should handle every possible query:

 ~~~ corefile